subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ Z = 2^N\ \cosh^N(\beta j)  $$

 so that $\log Z = N\log 2 + N\log[\cosh(\beta j)]$.
-It follows that the average energy for the system is given by
+It follows that the average energy $E$ for the system of $N$ atoms is given by

 $$ E = -{\partial\log Z\over\partial\beta} = - Nj\ \tanh(\beta j) $$

-so that the average energy for a single atom at temperate $T$ and in the presence of the magnetic field wih coupling $j$ is
+so that the average energy for a single atom at temperate $T$ and in the presence of the magnetic field with coupling $j$ is

-$$ {E\over N} = e = -j\ \tanh(\beta j)  $$
+$$ {E\over N} = {\overline e} = -j\ \tanh(\beta j)  $$

-it follows that the average spin ${\overline\sigma}$ for a single atom is given by the hyperbolic tangent function as follows
+It follows that the average spin ${\overline\sigma}$ for a single atom is given by the hyperbolic tangent function as follows

-$$ \overline\sigma = \tanh\beta j $$
+$$ \overline\sigma = \tanh(\beta j) $$

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat2.png)

 Figure 1: The hyperbolic tangent function $\tanh$

 A graph of the average spin as function of the inverse temperature $\beta$ is shown in figure 1, Since we are considering positive temperatures only, we will focus on the half plane $\beta > 0$.
-At very low temperatutes $\beta\rightarrow\infty$, and as a result the average spin become 1 and the average energy is minimized at $e = -1$.
-Hene at low temperatures each atom becomes perfectly aligned with the external magnetic field, and this is lowest energy configuration.
+At very low temperatutes $\beta\rightarrow\infty$, and as a result the average spin become 1 and the average energy is minimized at ${\overline e} = -1$.
+Hence at low temperatures each atom becomes perfectly aligned with the external magnetic field, and this is lowest energy configuration.
 Conversely at high temeperatures $\beta\rightarrow 0$ and as as result the average spin goes to zero, and so does the average energy.
 This implies that at high temperatures the system is no longer magnetized and the spins are randomly aligned in the up or down direction.
-As the temperature is reduce, the spins start to gradually align with the external field, but note that there is no phase change, i.e., a sudden shift from non-magnetic to magnetic.
+As the temperature is reduced, the spins start to gradually align with the external field, but note that there is no phase change, i.e., a sudden shift from non-alignment to alignment, it happens gradually.

 ### Ising Model in One Dimension